 Line the bottom of the container with hessian clot or weed-guard fabric to ensure good drainage before filling it.

-- Swiss chards with coloured stems like ‘Bright Lights’ are just so pretty, and their stems can be chopped into soups and stews.
+- Swiss chard: ‘Bright Lights’ have such colourful stems and are just so pretty.
+Their stems can be chopped into soups and stews.

 - Water often and adjust to changing temperatures as days become cooler.

 - Spray pests with organic, non-toxic solutions like Biogrow Pyrol, Ludwig’s Insect Spray or Margaret Roberts Organic Insecticide for pest attacks like bollworm, vegetarian ladybird, scale or mealybug, as well as for aphids, white fly and red spider mite.

 - Starting about a month after planting, feed your vegetables about once a week with a water-soluble fertiliser, like Margaret Roberts Organic Supercharger, or a home-made manure/green tea.
 Alternatively feed with a slow-release fertiliser like Vita Fruit & Flower 3:1:5 every 3 to 4 months or as per crop requirements.